AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 >The number of your templates should be consistent with the number of plural forms your language includes, even in cases some words have fewer forms themselves.
 Two plural forms – two templates in translations; five plural forms – five templates, etc.

-+ Do not forget to use a vertical bar sign between templates without any space before and after it (as an exception is strings whose original phrases contain spaces);
++ Do not forget to use a vertical bar sign between templates without any space before and after it (exceptions: strings with spaces in original phrases);

 + Do not translate, fill in or delete **%count%** placeholders.

-Using these simple rules you will help AdGuard developers avoid a lot of unnecessary complications during the localization process.
+By following these simple rules you will help AdGuard developers avoid a lot of unnecessary complications during the localization process.
 Thank you!